Mistake #4: Not Applying for Grants and Scholarship

 Almost every culinary school has a financial aid department.
 Most of them offer financial planning services that provide advice and assistance on identifying and applying for financial aid of all kinds.
 However, while this can be a great resource, don’t rely solely on the department to help you finance school.
 Their first goal is to get you to sign up for their school; how you pay is really up to you.

-You should always begin by filling out a FAFSA (Free Application for Federal Student Aid) from.
+You should always begin by filling out a FAFSA (Free Application for Federal Student Aid) form.
 This is the national standard in education funding, and it determines your financial eligibility for grants, loans, and work-study programs.

 This eligibility is based almost entirely on your income, your parents’ income (if you are under 23 and unmarried), and the amount of money the school has available.